 Have you ever noticed the difference in the atmosphere of the home when children have been given structure and purpose versus being left to themselves?
 In homeschooling, success is always determined by the student’s response to parental guidance, and I have found that structure is a critical aspect of parental guidance and, consequently, of a peaceful home atmosphere.
 Effective child training begins early and is consistent throughout.
 Here are a few child training ideas I used with our children when they were young.

 With five kiddos in seven years, it was imperative that I not waste time repeating myself over and over.
 Each child is different, so I started at a different age with each.
-But it was important to train each of them that Mama only says it one time.
+But it was important to train each of them that Momma only says it one time.

 This is the most helpful during the homeschooling years because of the many instructions given during school time.
 If you spend most of your time repeating, you can quickly waste time and become frustrated with homeschooling.